-Florida Carry Appeals Absurd Lower Court Decision On University Parking Lot Gun Bans
+Florida Carry WINS Case On University Parking Lot Gun Bans

 On October 3rd, 2011 Florida Carry, Inc. filed a lawsuit against the University of North Florida (UNF), seeking a permanent injunction to stop the university from enforcing its unlawful ban on firearms and other defensive weapons.
 We also asked for a court order to repeal their unlawful regulations and remove all preempted signs/publications.
 Since 1987 the Florida Legislature has preempted firearms law and issued statewide licenses to carry for self-defense.
 Since 1985 it has been legal for adults to securely store firearms in their cars, even without a state license, on college campuses.

 Florida Carry filed this case on behalf of Florida Gun Owners and our members.
 One such member, Alexandria Lainez, is a single mother who has received extensive training in firearms and self-defense to be prepared to protect herself and her young child should that horrible need arise.
 Alexandria is a full time student at UNF and worries that she has to choose between her family's safety and her education on a daily basis while attending college.